“Can I get teacher’s retirement and Social Security?” That question is asked almost every time I speak on Social Security.

 - The maximum Social Security reduction will never be greater than one half of your pension amount.
 This is capped at a monthly reduction of $428 (for 2016).

 - If you have more than 20 years of substantial covered earnings (where you paid Social Security tax), the impact of the WEP begins to diminish.
 At 30 years of substantial covered earnings, the WEP does not apply.

 This phase-out of the WEP reduction offers a great planning opportunity if you have worked at a job where you paid Social Security tax.
 For example, if you worked as an engineer for 20 years before you began teaching, you may be able to do enough part time work between now and when you retire to completely eliminate the monthly WEP reduction.

 Would it be worth it?
 If you consider how much more in benefits you could receive over your retirement lifetime, it could be worth $100,000 in extra income over a 20-year retirement.
 Obviously, not everyone has the option of accumulating enough years to wipe out the big monthly WEP reduction.
 But for those who do, or can get close, it’s worth taking a closer look.

-For more information, see the Social Security Administration’s WEP Benefit Calculator.
+- The Social Security Administration’s WEP Benefit Calculator.